jjavier-bm/LamAnalysis/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4660283.svg)](https://doi.org/10.5281/zenodo.4660283)

 ## About
-This repository includes the code used for the research published as Burgos-Mármol, J.J.; Patti, A. *Polymers* **2021**, 1, 0.
-DOI: [doinumber](https://doi.org/).
+This repository includes the code used for the research published as Burgos-Mármol, J.J.; Patti, A. Molecular Dynamics of Janus Nanodimers Dispersed in
+Lamellar Phases of a Block Copolymer. *Polymers* **2021**, 13, 1524. doi: [10.3390/polym13091524](https://doi.org/10.3390/polym13091524).
 The content of this repository can be listed as follows:

 - A ``FORTRAN`` file that generates LAMMPS scripts and LAMMPS data files.
 - A ``FORTRAN`` file for structural analysis.